 Position: Climate Smart Agriculture Guide Programme Fellow

-Talent has exciting plans after graduation.
-She was selected to participate in the Fellowship Program, a novel initiative that has been created in partnership between the Mastercard Foundation and EARTH University to facilitate recent African graduates’ transition from Universities to launch purposeful careers in agriculture and agribusiness sectors in their countries of origin.
-As a Fellow, Talent will gain professional experience with a host partner in Zimbabwe, her home country; she is still waiting to hear where she will be placed to work for one year.
+Harriet has exciting plans after graduation.
+She was selected to participate in the Fellowship Program, a novel initiative that has been created in partnership between the Mastercard Foundation and EARTH University to facilitate recent African graduates’ transition from university to launch purposeful careers in the agriculture and agribusiness sectors in their countries of origin.
+As a Fellow, she will gain professional experience with her host partner, CAMFED Zambia, working in community outreach and building relationships with key stakeholders.